gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 second Hett had come up behind her.
 "Clear day," Erileine said politely.

 The Hett nodded.
 "And to you."
-He was younger than Vaszlav---perhaps in his twenties or early thirties.
+He was younger than Vaszlav—perhaps in his twenties or early thirties.
 Where the older Hett was wiry, the newcomer looked as sturdy as a cart ox, with the top two buttons of his shirt undone and a sleeveless vest over top of it instead of the